-The short answer is: if you are a fiction writer, you would very likely enjoy and profit from this book.
+If you are a fiction writer, you should read this book.
 It’s a profound take on the nature of storytelling, a clearly-written handbook on the craft, and it also contains numerous clever observations from Bickham’s many years’ writing and teaching.

 However, I feel like if I simply describe what it says, you’ll recoil.
 You will roll your eyes, and click to another page.
 Bickham starts at a very basic, micro level.
 Before expanding to the demands of scene and storyline, he begins by teaching the craft of fiction at the level of the sentence.